doobidoo/claude-memory-context/README.md

 crontab -e

 # Add a line to run every hour (adjust path as needed)
+# For HTTP mode:
 0 * * * * cd /path/to/claude-memory-context && node memory-context-script.js --anthropic-api-key your_api_key --project-id your_project_id

+# For CLI mode:
+0 * * * * cd /path/to/claude-memory-context && node memory-context-script.js --mode cli --anthropic-api-key your_api_key --project-id your_project_id --mcp-memory-dir "/path/to/mcp-memory-service" --chroma-db-path "/path/to/chroma_db" --backups-path "/path/to/backups"
 ```

+For Windows users, you can use Task Scheduler instead of cron.

 ## How to Use with Claude